febef/jackwui/README.md

-# gitSnak
+# jackwui
-git web repository administrator =D
+A web user interface for Jack Audio Server =D